 Refer to the additional information:

 https://www.youtube.com/watch?v=4h59lYVCsig (How to set a TruCatch trap)

-http://www.boiseid.net/PostsurgeryInstructions.pdf (Limit time in the trap)
+https://www.boiseid.net/PostsurgeryInstructions.pdf (Limit time in the trap)

-http://www.boiseid.net/TrappingInstructions.pdf (Don’t miss these great tips!)
+https://www.boiseid.net/TrappingInstructions.pdf (Don’t miss these great tips!)